Egg-03/FerrumX/README.md

 # Usage
 > [!IMPORTANT]
-> All examples can be found [here](ferrumx-examples/src/main/java/org/ferrumx/example).
+> More usage examples can be found in the [Wiki](https://github.com/Egg-03/FerrumX/wiki).

 ```java
 public class ProcessorExample {